Galapagos Island Hopping : Plan Your Own Adventure

 Puerto Baquerizo Moreno

-Puerto Baquerizo Moreno is a vibrant town with a large array of accommodation, restaurants, shops, and services for visitors.
-There is also great promenade where you can spot sealions, pelican, iguana and other wildlife sunbathing on the beaches!
+Puerto Baquerizo Moreno is a vibrant town with a large array of accommodation, restaurants, shops, and services.
+There is also a great promenade where you can spot sealions, pelicans, iguanas and other wildlife sunbathing on the beaches.

 La Lobería